Reform measures

 What is considered ‘reasonable grounds’?

-For a tax practitioner to have ‘reasonable grounds to believe’ a matter they do not have to have conclusive proof.
+To have ‘reasonable grounds to believe’ about a matter, you do not have to have conclusive proof.
 It is sufficient if a reasonable person, possessing the required knowledge, skill and experience of a registered tax practitioner would, when objectively considered, form the belief on the same grounds in the same circumstances.

 To make a decision you will need to analyse the circumstances and consider a number of factors, including but not limited to: